Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

     The `rel1` and `rel2` blocks are used to define the position of each corner of the part's container. `rel1` refers to the top-left corner and `rel2` to the bottom-right corner.

-    - `relative [X axis] [Y axis]`Moves the corner to a relative position inside the container of the relative `to` part.
+    - `relative [X axis] [Y axis]`

+     Moves the corner to a relative position inside the container of the relative `to` part.
 Values from 0.0 (0%, beginning) to 1.0 (100%, end) on each axis.

-    - `offset [X axis] [Y axis]`Affects the corner position a fixed number of pixels along each axis.`to [another part's name]`Positions the corner relative to another part's container.
+    - `offset [X axis] [Y axis]`

+     Affects the corner position a fixed number of pixels along each axis.

+    - `to [another part's name]`

+     Positions the corner relative to another part's container.
 Setting to `""` resets this value for inherited parts.

-    - `to_x [another part's name]`Positions the corner relative to the X axis of another part's container.
+    - `to_x [another part's name]`

+      Positions the corner relative to the X axis of another part's container.
 This affects the first parameter of the `relative` property.
 Setting to `""` resets this value for inherited parts.

-    - `to_y [another part's name]`Positions the corner relative to the Y axis of another part's container.
+    - `to_y [another part's name]`

+      Positions the corner relative to the Y axis of another part's container.
 This affects the second parameter of the `relative` property.
 Setting to `""` resets this value for inherited parts.

+<a name="description_image"></a>
   - `description.image` block

     ```